ome/ZarrReader/README.md

 ## Installation

-### Fiji Update Site

-The OMEZarrReader has been added to the Bio-Formats development update site (https://sites.imagej.net/Bio-Formats).
-Be aware that activating it will use a newer version of Bio-Formats.

 ### Maven

 The jar from this repository can be used in your own code by enabling the OME artifactory repositry: